petsernik/wikifeat/README.md

 # English description

-My telegram channel with featured articles (at Russian) is https://t.me/wikifeat and I use a telegram bot for it.
+My telegram channel with featured articles (at Russian) is https://t.me/wikifeat and I use a Telegram bot to automate publications.

 Below is how to use my code for your channel and what other features are available.